ACADEMIC TEAM (SCHOLASTIC SCRIMMAGE)

 The Interact Club is a service organization that works closely with the Rotary Club of Emmaus.
 The club’s main objective is to serve the school district, local community, nation and world through projects.
 These projects and activities aim to develop the qualities of leadership, selflessness and responsibility in the club’s members.
 Members must complete at least one service project outside of the school day per marking period and are required to attend regular meetings 1-2 times per month on Thursday’s from 2:35-3:15pm.
 The club also provides opportunity to hold the position of an officer, attend a summer leadership camp, study abroad, earn a scholarship, compete in a speech contest, and boast membership to a highly regarded and recognized organization, especially on job and college applications.

 The Key Club is a service organization sponsored by the Kiwanis club of Emmaus.
 Its main objectives are to serve the school and community and to develop initiative and leadership.
-Activities of the Key Club include fundraisers for charities, such as service projects, stadium clean-ups, serving as student guides, and volunteering at the Special Olympics.
-Attendance at the weekly meetings is required, and members are required to give 5 hours of service per month.
-Meetings are usually held on Thursday’s at 2:45 p.m. in the H.S.
-Cafeteria.
+Activities of the Key Club include fundraisers for charities, such as service projects, book drives, road clean-ups, serving as student tutors, and volunteering at the Special Olympics.
+Attending one meeting each month is required.
+Meetings are held on Wednesdays at 3:30 p.m. on Google Meet.
+For more EHS Key Club information, check out the Key Club website.

 The objective of this organization is to promote an appreciation and knowledge of Roman culture, to provide service to the community and to have fun in a positive environment.
 It is open to all present Latin students.